-We recognize that vulnerable communities can be at greater risk from the impacts of industrial activities.
-We are committed to the fair treatment and involvement of people affected by our operations regardless of race, color, national origin, or income.
-This commitment helps us incorporate a more diverse set of views in our public engagement process.
+We recognize that marginalized communities can be at greater risk from the impacts of industrial activities.
+We are committed to the fair treatment and involvement of people affected by our projects regardless of race, color, national origin, Tribal affiliation, or income.
+This commitment helps us incorporate a more diverse set of views into our public engagement process.